 There are online tools available to identify complex sentences and words, and provide a 'readability score' for your text.
 Use these with care - a good readability score does not automatically translate to comprehension as it does not account for simple words with complex or dual meanings.

 How to: Write simply and clearly

 Avoid ambiguous terms

-Use this: 'Do you do this weekly?'

-Not this: 'Do you do this regularly?'
+Do you do this regularly? ✓ Do you do this weekly?

 Use your clients' natural language

-Use this: 'Representative'

-Not this: 'Nominated person'
+Nominated person ✓ Representative

 Use a calm & collaborative tone